NEW STUDY: ALUMINUM DOES LEAK INTO LOW PH ACIDIC DRINKS LIKE KOMBUCHA

 Frequent problems and horror stories…

-I even stumbled upon forums disturbingly exchanging horror stories around transiting sour beer in lacquered cans and the potential for faulty canning - “I’ve heard horror stories about poor-quality liners melting away and dissolving the aluminum, resulting in metallic beers or worst case self-dissolving cans” - and online webinars openly discussing producers who are noticing “more frequent problems related to corrosion/shelf life in their ‘hard-to-hold’ sour fermented products compared to ‘typical’ soft drinks/beer in cans” (again, consumer safety not up for debate!).
+I also stumbled upon forums exchanging disturbing stories around transiting sour beer in lacquered cans and the potential for faulty canning - “I’ve heard horror stories about poor-quality liners melting away and dissolving the aluminum, resulting in metallic beers or worst case self-dissolving cans” - and online webinars openly discussing producers who are noticing “more frequent problems related to corrosion/shelf life in their ‘hard-to-hold’ sour fermented products compared to ‘typical’ soft drinks/beer in cans” (again, consumer safety not up for debate!).

 It’s important to consider that this study’s test group consisted of mass-manufactured Green Cola and Red Bull, which aren’t marketed as health products yet whose pH is virtually identical to brewed kombucha.
 Furthermore that the testing component, acetic acid, is a key attribute of kombucha along with 20 other dominant bacterial acid species, and in far greater concentrations than the amounts used in the study’s testing.

 While most if not all brewers who use cans are known to filter and some also pasteurise once the kombucha is sealed in the can in order to stabilise in ambient temperatures - thereby further exacerbating aluminium leakage due to the liquid heating up and cooling down inside the can. - others claim to not pasteurise or to “flash”/semi-pasteurise to enable them to claim their kombucha is live/raw on the label.
-However, live canned kombucha will have far more and varying levels of corrosive capability than inert, hyperprocessed drinks like Red Bull and Green Cola depending on the strength and number of active acidic microbes present per can.
+However, on the strength and number of active acidic microbes present per can, live canned kombucha will by default have far more and varying levels of corrosive capability than inert, hyperprocessed drinks like Red Bull and Green Cola.

-The baseline finding concludes that aluminium contamination of low pH acidic drinks like authentic kombucha and its processed and hyperprocessed variants occurs to some extent all of the time with varying degrees of contamination depending on a myriad of factors including temperature, handling and shelf life, as well as the likelihood of contamination from the myriad chemicals that form the lacquered coating.
+The baseline finding concludes that aluminium contamination of low pH acidic drinks like authentic kombucha and its processed and hyperprocessed variants occurs to some extent all of the time with varying degrees of contamination depending on a myriad of factors including:

-With science proving that aluminium contamination in low pH acidic drinks does occur, the question individual brewers should be asking, assessing and determining is: to what extent is microbially-active kombucha tea capable of corroding and leaking aluminium via the porous lacquered lining – in addition to chemicals from the porous polymer plastic lining itself – into a can of their individually formulated kombucha over shelf life when factoring in various factors - such as the extent of pasteurisation, storage temperature, amount of transportation… - it’s likely to be subjected to up to point of consumption.
+With science conclusively proving that aluminium contamination in low pH acidic canned drinks always occurs, the question individual brewers should be asking, assessing and determining is: to what extent is microbially-active kombucha tea capable of corroding and leaking aluminium via the porous lacquered lining – in addition to microplastics and chemicals from the porous polymer plastic lining itself – into a can of their individually formulated kombucha over the shelf life of each batch, and when factoring in shelf life, acidity level, flash/full pasteurisation, storage temperature and others factors a can is likely to be subjected to up to the point of consumption.

 KBI implored to take immediate action

-To that end I implore Kombucha Brewers International with immediate effect to put the scientific evidence of contamination of canned kombucha products with aluminium at the top of its agenda, and that it will aim, by 30 July 2024, to have done all in its power to alert the industry to the issue and recommend its members commence a timely reverse transition from aluminium to glass with a deadline set for 30 January 2025; a timeline being essential to avoid the can being kicked even further down the road and into the long grass.
+To that end, a year ago I implored Kombucha Brewers International to put the scientific evidence of contamination of canned kombucha products with aluminium at the top of its agenda; to alert members who use canning to the issue, and advising they commence a timely reverse transition from aluminium to glass with a deadline set for 30 January 2025; a timeline being essential to avoid the can being kicked even further down the road.

 ~ Gary Leigh, GO Kombucha Founder